EASOL/edfi-to-oneroster/README.md

 - Ability to log and track application usage and template download activity across all of the vendors who were provided with an auth key.

 ## Functionality
-### Users
-The current version of the application supports a single user (admin), which is configured during the application set-up.
-In case if the password is lost, the admin should manually connect to the database and change the `PasswordHash` field for the only row in `AspNetUsers` table to `AOx91piOvWdXB+CDudmdhPxBjAZz5aiTtE6xklBQPM4f6ayntGp3psQtTSV4CfeqDw==`.
-This would change the password to `aU8n&9$nw#72gFb&2ib%j3`.
-Afterwards, we strongly suggest to change it by using Settings section of the application

-Additionally, to improve security an auto-lock feature is implemented, which is enabled after 5 unsuccessful attempts.The auto-lock is disabled after 1 hour or by changing a value in the database.

 ### Export Utility